AkashKumar07/Relaxer/README.md

-###Relaxer
+#Relaxer

-A simple relaxing app build using React.js.
+A simple relaxing app build using React.js, and css modules has been used for styling.
 This web app is useful to relax oneself from a hectic worklife.
 It just takes few minutes to follow the instructions and follow the instructions for the time of your choice.

 ## How to use this web app on the local machine